 Clayton Osbon, the JetBlue Airways Corp.
-(JBLU) pilot arrested in March after his erratic behavior led to the diversion of a flight, was found not guilty by reason of insanity of interfering with his flight crew.
+(JBLU:US) pilot arrested in March after his erratic behavior led to the diversion of a flight, was found not guilty by reason of insanity of interfering with his flight crew.

 U.S. District Judge Mary Lou Robinson in Amarillo, Texas, made the determination today after Osbon waived his right to a jury trial.
 The judge ordered Osbon to be taken immediately to a federal correctional institution in Fort Worth, Texas, for a mental examination, according to a court order.